modernecotech/Automatic_puppet_theatre/readme.txt

 volume

-in the user interface allow up to two parallel threads
+in the user interface allow up to 5 parallel threads for robots and curtain controls